Commerce In The Town

 Ding’s Hotel Mill Square now The Ship Hotel.

-The International Stores Duke Street now subdivided into two retail outlets.
+The International Stores Duke Street now subdivided into two retail outlets: currently Fusion and Prawn on the Lawn.

-Buckingham’s Grocers Lanadwell Street in 1960 now occupied by a gift store.
+Buckingham’s Grocers Lanadwell Street in 1960 now occupied by Tarquin's gin store.

-The Sunflower Store Central Square formerly Tremayne & Clemow now The Famous Little Store.
+The Sunflower Store Central Square formerly Tremayne & Clemow previously The Famous Little Store and Ann's Cottage.

 Button Menhenitt & Mutton Estate Agents, This site is now occupied by 3 commercial outlets.